BharathxD/System-Design/Real World Systems/Slacks real-time communication system  [Text]/README.md

 Hence, we need a fleet of servers (Edge Servers) to whom our end users connect over WebSocket [WS]

 <aside>
-💡 Any service chat, notification, etc wants to talk to users in realtime the info will go through theses edge servers Don’t create multiple WebSocket connection, it could slow down the system
+💡 If any service, such as chat or notifications, needs to engage with users in real-time, the data will be routed through these edge servers.
+Avoid creating multiple WebSocket connections, as this could potentially slow down the system.

 </aside>